bramstein/website/src/writing/web-font-anti-patterns-subsetting.md

 title: "Web Font Anti-Pattern: Agressive subsetting"
 classes: writing
 collection: [writing, news]
-date: 2015-10-12
+date: 2015-10-13
 ---

 # Web Font Anti-Pattern: Aggressive subsetting
-<p class="subtitle">October 12, 2015</p>
+<p class="subtitle">October 13, 2015</p>

 <p class=intro>Subsetting is a great way to reduce the file size of your fonts.
 Don’t go overboard with subsetting though, there may be unexpected consequences.
 Subset, but subset with care.</p>

 Professionally designed fonts usually contain support for multiple languages so they can be used all over the world.
 However, if you only write your content in a single language, you probably don’t want to pay for the extra weight these unused characters add to your page load time.

 This is where subsetting comes in.
-It allows you to remove characters and OpenType features you don’t need from a font file.
+It allows you to remove characters and OpenType features from a font file that you don’t need.
 There is an almost one to one relationship between the number of characters in a font file and its file size.
 If you cut the number of characters in half, you will also cut the file size of a font in half.
 This is a great way to optimise a font and make it load faster.

 ![Characters supported by an example font.](/assets/images/web-font-subsetting.png)
 <p class=caption>English does not use many characters.
 In this font, over half of the characters can be removed for text that is exclusively written in English.</p>